dmarnerides/pydlt/docs/source/quickstart/workflow.rst

 Checkpointing
 ------------------------

-Use the :class:`dlt.util.Checkpointer` to create checkpoints for any (torch serializable) objects.
+:class:`dlt.util.Checkpointer` can be used to create checkpoints for any (torch serializable) objects.

 .. code-block:: python3